 Foodies, in particular, will love this area.
 There are so many fabulous independent eateries to try, you’re sure to find plenty to suit your palate.
 You will be hard-pressed to choose between the numerous delicious restaurants.

 If you are interested in the history of Pittsburgh, you should stop by the Senator John Heinz History Centre.

 In the evening, the Strip District transforms into one of the top locations in Pittsburgh for nightlife.
 The streets are lined with quirky bars and bustling nightclubs.
 Old factories and warehouses come alive again as thriving party venues.

-Best hotels in Strip District:🔍FIND BEST HOTELS IN DOWNTOWN
+Best places to stay in Strip District:🔍FIND BEST HOTELS IN DOWNTOWN

-A little way outside of Downtown Pittsburgh, Squirrel Hill is a leafy alternative to the bustling city centre tourist districts.
-Primarily a residential area, Squirrel Hill has a more laid back, authentic atmosphere than you might find in the overdeveloped central districts.
+A little way outside of Downtown Pittsburgh, Squirrel Hill is a leafy alternative to the bustling city center tourist districts.
+Primarily a residential area, Squirrel Hill has a more laid-back, authentic atmosphere than you might find in the overdeveloped central districts.

 Squirrel Hill is sandwiched between two of Pittsburgh’s best and biggest parks.
 To the west is the lovely Schenley Park, whilst to the east is the sprawling Frick Park.

 Schenley Park is over 450 acres of leafy hiking trails, children’s playgrounds, and monuments to discover.
 You can take a break from the press of the city to enjoy exploring the various paths winding past lakes and up hills to lovely views.

 Visitors can also enjoy a range of recreational facilities including an open-air pool and a golf course.
 In the winter, the park hosts a popular ice rink, where guests can enjoy skating in beautiful surroundings.